huynguyen03dev/discord-clone/analysys-documents/CODEBASE_ANALYSIS.md

    - Zod validation in forms (e.g., create-server modal)

 4. **State & Forms**
-   - Zustand for global state
+   - Zustand for global state (used in modal store)
    - React Hook Form with Zod resolvers for efficient handling

 ### Areas for Improvement 🔧